trussworks/Engineering-Playbook/web/server/go.md

 Separating the database concerns from the model allows us to interact with them separate of the data structure concerns.
+Since models have to be passed via `struct` to marshall their fields and are commonly used across codebase layers, adding too many methods and dependencies can cause excessive package imports across the codebase.
 For example,
 if we wanted to use a locking feature specific to Postgres or our database connector library,